-Dr. James Lamb has recieved both the 2016 Faculty Teaching Award and the 2016 Linda Strout Faculty Teaching Award in Ambulatory Medicine on behalf od the IM Residency program.
+Dr. James Lamb has received both the 2016 Faculty Teaching Award and the 2016 Linda Strout Faculty Teaching Award in Ambulatory Medicine on behalf of the IM Residency program.
 Congratulations Jim!

 Cynthia Ledford has been promoted to full professor by the Univesity P&T Committee.
 Congratulations Cynthia!

 Barry Friedman has been recognized with the Alumni Faculty Teaching Award for 2016.
 Dr. Friedman has educated hundreds if not thousands of your physicians over his career.
 A honor well deserved Barry.

 The Excellence in Teaching Award from the College of Medicine has been awarded to three GIM faculty this year.
 Congratulations Tanya Gure, James Lamb, and Cami Curren.
 Thanks for setting such a great example for us all.

 Neeraj Tayal has recieved the Exceptional Physician Peer Award for the first quarter of 2016